mdtaarique/Accenture-Virtual-Internship/Documentation.md

 organizations build their digital core, optimize their operations, accelerate revenue growth and enhance citizen services - creating tangible value at speed and scale.

 ### Project File:
-All files related to this internship can be accessible here All files related to this internship can be accessible [here](https://github.com/mdtaarique/Accenture-Virtual-Internship/tree/main)
+All files related to this internship can be accessible [here](https://github.com/mdtaarique/Accenture-Virtual-Internship/tree/main)

 ### Certificate: